humanity-cash/local-currency-contracts/docs/Controller.md

-### `DisbursementUpdated(uint256 _disbursementWei)`

-Triggered when the disbursement amount is changed

 ### `FactoryUpdated(address _oldFactoryAddress, address _newFactoryAddress)`

-Triggered when the UBI Beneficiary Factory is updated
+Triggered when the Wallet Factory is updated